Is the Japan Rail Pass Worth It? A Simplified Guide to Bullet Train Travel in Japan.

 Japan Rail Pass vs individual train tickets in Japan

 I spent a good deal of time before my trip looking up individual train and bus costs in Japan, because let’s face it – the cost of a Japan Rail Pass really pinches your travel wallet.
 Turns out, individual trains in Japan are priced super high: for instance, the one-way journey from Tokyo to Nara alone costs 14,000 Yen, and from Tokyo to Kyoto costs 13,000 Yen.
-So if you plan to travel to Japan for a week or less, and plan to do the return Tokyo-Kyoto-Tokyo train journey, the Japan Rail Pass for 7 days is already worth it.
+So if you plan to travel to Japan for a week or less, and plan to do more than one return train journey, the Japan Rail Pass for 7 days is already worth it.

 Japan Rail Pass Calculator: Is JR Pass worth it?